 We recognize that because of historical and current structural racism, people of color are dramatically overrepresented among those experiencing homelessness — comprising approximately 60% of the homeless population in America, compared to 39% of the general population.
 Research has also shown that Black Americans and Native Americans are the most likely to experience homelessness.

-Despite all the programs and structures designed to prevent and end homelessness and because of historical and contemporary structural racism, people of color disproportionately experience homelessness.
-To truly end homelessness, we must change the systems that perpetuate racial inequity.
-Doing so is not an easy or quick task, but together, we can take steps to educate ourselves and use our voices to push the field toward greater racial equity.
+Because structural and racial inequities are a root cause of homelessness, we must change the systems that perpetuate racial inequity.
+Doing so is not an easy or quick task, nor is it solely the role of philanthropy.
+But together, we can take steps to educate ourselves and use our influence locally and nationally to push for housing justice.

 Community of Practice Goals

 Foundations for Racial Equity participants will:

 - Build a strong peer network to learn, discuss, and act together to advance racial equity in ending homelessness.

 - Learn about how other funders are applying a racial equity lens to their housing and homelessness grantmaking and are operationalizing racial equity in their organizations.

 - Shift their own practices to invest their dollars, time, and influence in changing the homelessness and housing systems to make them more equitable and just.

 - Articulate a collective action to help build the philanthropic field working to advance racial equity in preventing and ending homelessness.